Olivia Munn, 40, Sunbathes Topless In New NSFW Instagram Snap

 "Obviously he must be a good salesman, he convinced that woman to take her clothes off," a fourth wrote.

 Earlier this week Olivia stunned her fans when she straddled a railing in a sexy getup as she overlooked the ocean.
-The Magic Mike star sported skimpy bikini bottoms and a white crop top, which showed off her toned tummy.
-She wore the same large-brimmed hat as today’s post which she held her hands on top of.
+The Magic Mike star sported skimpy bikini bottoms and a white crop top that showed off her toned tummy.
+She wore the same large-brimmed hat as today's post.
 Olivia wore her long brunette hair down and in loose beachy waves as well.
-She also shared a tantalizing video to her Instagram story where she went braless underneath an unbuttoned shirt while dancing.
+She also recently shared a tantalizing video to her Instagram story in which she went braless underneath an unbuttoned shirt while dancing.